davidelbe/david.elbe.me/_posts/2016-07-12-how-much-time-to-spend-on-sales.md

 ## The 20 percent rule works even as you grow from freelancer to agency

 As you grow your business from one to five people, you now still need to spend 20% of the combined team's time on sales and marketing.
 I find that it works best by having a dedicated "sales guy" that handles all incoming leads.
 The reason is that this person does not get swamped with work like the rest of the crew can be.

+## What if I hate sales?

+Ah, if you're a one-man team you have to endure it.
+Trust me – it is not as bad as you think.
+And you will certainly like sales more than being broke.